leaderos-net/leaderos-plugin/README.md

 leaderos-plugin has good javadoc.

-You can check it out the farmer javadoc [Java-Doc](https://leaderos-net.github.io/leaderos-plugin)
+You can check it out the plugin javadoc [Java-Doc](https://leaderos-net.github.io/leaderos-plugin)

 ```java
 public class Main extends JavaPlugin {